Rocket League Accessibility Report

 Similar Games With More Accessibility Features for Reading

 If you want to play Rocket League, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Rocket League has 3 accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
+We've documented 3 accessibility features for Navigation in Rocket League which deal with how the game provides guidance and assistance to navigate its worlds and spaces.

 Large Clear Navigation: The in-game navigation and maps are clear to read.
 They offer large text and offer markers that are large and of high contrast.
 Where text or information is small, there are settings to zoom-in and increase visibility.

 Head-Up Display Navigation: Indication of where to go next with arrows, minimaps and cookie trails.
 This provides clear ongoing guidance about where you are and where you need to go.